 Indoor cats have all the desires to explore and chase that outdoor cats have.
 So if they are out on your balcony they may jump or fall off if it.
 This can result in serious injury or even death for your cat.

-There are several methods that you can use to keep indoor cats jumping off the balcony.
-Not everyone will suit each person’s circumstance.
+There are several methods that you can use to keep indoor cats from jumping off the balcony.
+Not everyone will suit each person’s circumstances.
 It’s a good idea to check out all the options below and see which if any will work for your circumstances and your cat.

 While your cat may not jump off your balcony, they do also stand a good chance of falling off.
 Cats fall off things more than they would like us to believe.